-Senate Democrats unveiled a proposal that would have allow three percent state and local property tax hikes without a vote of the people – that’s triple the current one percent limit.
+Senate Democrats unveiled a proposal that would lift the 1% cap on property-tax increases without a vote of the people, raising it to 3%.
 Senators John Braun, Mark Schoesler and Keith Wagoner talk about it.

 - Keeping drivers from being burdened with a mileage tax (HB 1832)